davelively14/locorum/README.md

 ## v0.4.1 to do list
 - Errata
-  - Supervisor terminates if a backend is missing from the Repo.
-    - Potential fix: Load backends from the Repo instead of hardcoding in BackendSys
   - Phone not evaluating when determining rating for Wendy's
   - Server crashes when a backend doesn't work
     - No, only crashes when Supervisor has a run time error (i.e. calling for a backend that doesn't exist)